-You need to remember that in an international environment people often very nervous about presenting.
+You need to remember that in an international environment people are often very nervous about presenting.
 They often find it very difficult to present figures in a foreign language so keep a close eye on what you were told about the numbers.
 For example with the revenue numbers, especially if people are converting them in their head into your home currency, because this is something that they’re often not actually that good at.
 You can easily write down wrong information simply because there was a misunderstanding.

-If you’re working in a Chinese speaking environment remember that in China there is a unit which is 10,000 and therefore often Chinese people when they speak English make mistakes with a zero (and having a zero too many or too few can make quite a difference to your figures).
+If you’re working in a Chinese speaking environment remember that in China there is a unit (wan) which is 10,000 and therefore often Chinese people when they speak English make mistakes with a zero (and having a zero too many or too few can make quite a difference to your figures).